UT-IDDynamics/Cholera_Threshold/README.md

 by Sharia Ahmed, Cormac LaPrete, Iza Ciglenecki, Andrew Azman, Daniel Leung, Lindsay Keegan

 To assess the impact of expanded antibiotic treatment guidelines to include moderately symptomatic infections on cholera outbreaks, we simulate cholera transmission in a non-endemic setting using a compartmental model (Figure 1).
 Our objective was to assess how such a policy change could impact the overall burden of cholera as well the impact on antibiotic stewardship.
-We evaluate the impact treating moderately symptomatic infections with antibiotics different outbreak scenarios (varying $$R_e$$), different treatment-seeking scenarios (varying the proportion of moderate infections who seek treatment), and different treatment guidelines (varying the proportion of treatment-seeking moderate infections who recieve antibiotics).
+We evaluate the impact treating moderately symptomatic infections with antibiotics different outbreak scenarios (varying $R_e$), different treatment-seeking scenarios (varying the proportion of moderate infections who seek treatment), and different treatment guidelines (varying the proportion of treatment-seeking moderate infections who recieve antibiotics).

 <div align="center">
   <img src="images/CholeraEpiModel.png" alt="Figure1" width="500"/>